Reeb flows transverse to foliations

 \end{section}

 \begin{section}{Existence of transverse Reeb flows} In this section, we prove \cref{thm:main}.
-Let $M$ be a closed, oriented 3-manifold with a co-oriented $C^2$ foliation $\F$.
-If $\F$ supports an invariant transverse measure, then as discussed in the introduction, there is no Reeb flow transverse to $\F$.
+For the rest of this section, we fix a closed, oriented 3-manifold $M$ with a co-oriented $C^2$ foliation $\F$.
+As discussed in \cref{sec:prel1}, we can assume that $\F$ is $C^{\infty,2}$.
+We also fix a Riemannian metric on $M$.

+\plabel{fix:9.1}{First we explain the claim from the introduction that an invariant transverse measure is an obstruction to a transverse Reeb flow.} Suppose $\F$ supports an invariant transverse measure.
+As discussed in \cite{ruelle_currents_1975}, $M$ then has a non-trivial closed 2-current $\Sigma$ carried by $\F$.
+Suppose that $\alpha$ is a contact form on $M$ with Reeb flow transverse to $\F$.
+Then $d\alpha >0$ on $T\F$.
+Using Stokes' theorem for 2-currents (see for example \cite{dinh_introduction_2005} or \cite{sullivan_cycles_1976}), we then have This is the desired contradiction.

 For the rest of the section, we consider the case that $\F$ supports no transverse invariant measure.
-In particular, this implies that $\F$ is taut.
-Our goal is to construct a contact perturbation of $T\F$ with Reeb flow transverse to $\F$.
+In particular, this implies that $\F$ is taut. \plabel{fix:strategy}{Our plan is to start with a choice of $C^{\infty,1}$ transverse measure $\tau$, and then use a diffusion operator convert $\tau$ into a log superhamonic transverse measure.
+The diffusion operator depends on our choice of background Riemannian metric.
+Finally, we will give a recipe to write down a linearly perturbation of a log superharmonic transverse measure into a contact structure with Reeb flow transverse to $\F$.}